zynksoftware/Zynk-Workflow/docs/_documentation/Sage-200-Connector/Sage-200.md

 ---
 The Sage 200 connector implements an interface to Sage 200 Extra On-premise and provides functions to import and export data from Sage 200 in Zynk XML format.
 For detailed schema information on the Zynk XML standard please see [Sage 200 XML](sage-200-xml).

-*If you are using the new Sage 200c please contact support@zynk.com to confirm functionality you require is supported*

 Each of the tasks require a connection to Sage 200, for more information on setting up and managing connections see [Connecting to Sage 200](connecting-to-sage-200).

 If you are using **Sage 200 Standard Online** or **Sage 200 Extra Online** please see the [Sage 200 Online Documentation](sage-200-online)